zhan1442/Advanced-C/README.md

 Continuation of a first programming course.
 Topics include files, structures, pointers, and the proper use of dynamic data structures.

+Learning Objectives:
+A student who successfully fulfills the course requirements will have demonstrated:

+  the ability to read and write C programs that uses files. the ability to read and write C programs that use structures . the ability to read and write C programs that use dynamic data structures. the ability to read and write C programs that use recursion.

 Weeks 	Topic
 1 	Basic machine organization and program execution